Convergence to Radial Symmetry in Iterative Convolution-Thresholding Dynamics: Introduction

 We use $B(a,r)=\{x\in\R^d:\|x-a\|<r\}$ to denote open ball of radius $r$ around $a$.

 We use $\mathbbm{1}_A$ to denote the indicator function for a set $A$, i.e. $\mathbbm{1}_A(x)=1$ for $x\in A$ and $\mathbbm{1}_A(x)=0$ for $x\notin A$.

-To prove the convergence of Algorithm \ref{alg:cts-general}, we will employ a geometric argument, taking advantage of the symmetries of the kernel $g$.
+To prove the convergence of the process (Definition~\ref{alg:cts-general}), we will employ a geometric argument, taking advantage of the symmetries of the kernel $g$.
 In order to facilitate this, we define convenient shorthand notation for operations with hyperplanes. \begin{definition} A hyperplane is